ZhengyuZhao/ZhengyuZhao.github.io/index.md

 ## About Me
 I am a tenure-track Associate Professor (特聘研究员) at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/XJTU_Introduction/Introduction.htm) (XJTU, 西安交通大学), China.
 I was a postdoc at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/about), Germany, hosted by [Prof. Michael Backes](https://cispa.de/en/about/director-page).
-I received my PhD from [Radboud University](https://www.ru.nl/english/), The Netherlands, under the supervision of [Prof. Martha Larson](https://www.ru.nl/english/people/larson-m/).
+I received my PhD from [Radboud University](https://www.ru.nl/english/), The Netherlands, supervised by [Prof. Martha Larson](https://www.ru.nl/english/people/larson-m/).
 My general research interest is <strong>Machine Learning Security & Privacy</strong>; Most of my work has concentrated on analyzing the vulnerability of deep neural networks to various attacks, e.g., (test-time) adversarial examples and (training-time) data poisons.

 <strong><span style="color:#ff0000;">If you are interested in doing a PhD/Master with me, please reach out!
 A strong background in machine learning, cyber security, or a related field is a plus. :-)</span></strong>